GetStream/stream-chat-swift/docusaurus/docs/iOS/customization/localization.md

 ```
 5. Now, you're ready to implement your strings and stringsdict files for different languages.

-This step is the same for overriding existing languages, because there is no user-friendly way to override just some keys from the `strings` file as the Localization is getting loaded as whole file.
+You can use the same steps to change the default strings for an existing language too.

 :::tip
 For easier implementation, it's advised to name your `strings` and `stringsdict` files as follows: `Localizable.strings`, `Localizable.stringsdict` .
 Also you need to name those 2 files the same.